 I know you’d rather spend more time in the studio than busy doing other things, right?
-In all of my roles as an artist career coach, writer, author, and director/curator of Manhattan Arts International and The Healing Power of ART & ARTISTS, one of my biggest daily challenges is trying to be as productive as possible.
+In all of my roles as an artist career coach, writer, author, and director/curator of Manhattan Arts International and The Healing Power of ART & ARTISTS, one of my biggest daily challenges is trying to be as productive as possible without feeling overwhelmed.
 To help my clients achieve their career goals, I offer the best advice I know on how to accomplish the most in less time.
 After receiving so many positive responses to a previous article “Time-Saving Tips For Busy Artists” I decided it’s time to offer 10 more time-saving tips.
 I hope you enjoy these and they help you conserve time and energy.

 1. Be totally focused.